What is the Colonel's Cupboard?

 Could you use some help?

-To apply for a food box or other assistance simply fill out an Intake Form by clicking the request assistance tab or email: email@example.com.
+To obtain items from the Cupboard, simply fill out an Intake Form by clicking the request assistance tab or email: firstname.lastname@example.org.
 You can also drop in to the Cupboard itself at Commonwealth Hall, 2nd Floor and fill out the forms in person.

 To the extent permitted by Kentucky law, confidentiality of students receiving assistance is protected. .